THE 2023 GRANT ROUND IS NOW OPEN!

 How It's Funded

 The Schuylkill River Restoration Fund is the result of a unique public/private partnership.
-Funders include: Exelon Generation's Limerick Generating Station, the Philadelphia Water Department, Partnership for the Delaware Estuary, MOMs Organic Market, Aqua PA and DTE Energy.
+Funders include: Constellation's Limerick Generating Station, the Philadelphia Water Department, Partnership for the Delaware Estuary, and Aqua PA.
 A number of partners oversee the fund and its projects.
 The grants are administered by the Schuylkill River Greenways National Heritage Area, which is managed by the non-profit Schuylkill River Greenway Association.
 All grant recipients are carefully selected by an advisory committee consisting of:

 • Delaware River Basin Commission